 Seal jar airtight and let contents stand for 2 days at room temperature.
-[Stir after 24 hours and as often as you like].
+[Stir after 24 hours and as often as you like after that].

-Simply repeat the process for preparing each following batch.
+Simply repeat the process for preparing each new batch.

-The strained beverage is ready to serve, but it is more appealing to transfer the water kefir in airtight sealed bottles and refrigerate for 1 to 3 days-- served chilled.
+The strained beverage is ready to serve, but it is more appealing to transfer the water kefir in airtight sealed bottles and refrigerate and serve chilled.
 Yumoh!

-Another option is to store the sealed bottles at room temperature for a day to increase fizz in the bottle more efficiently, and then chill before serving.
+Another option is to store the sealed bottles at room temperature for a day to increase fizz in the bottle, and then chill before serving.

 The recipe is my own variation of the traditional water-kefir or Kefir d'acqua [including the use of milk kefir-grains].
 Instead of using solely cane sugar, I may use alternative sweeteners.
 I also try to include two dried fruits instead of just one type, but this is optional.
-The important thing here is as long as pervious milk kefir-rains get their sucrose/maltose and other simple nutrients, the organisms will happily ferment and culture kefir WITH you.
-So you see, in a way, we too share part of a symbiotic relationship with kefir grain microflora, for we rely on each other, be that kefir grain organisms solely rely on us for the survival of the culture as it stands.
+The important thing is as long as pervious milk kefir-rains get their sucrose/maltose and other simple nutrients, the organisms will happily ferment and culture kefir WITH you.
+So, you see, in a way, we too share part of a symbiotic relationship with kefir grain microflora, for we rely on each other, be that kefir grain organisms solely rely on us for their survival.

 You can prepare larger quantities of water kefir at one time, instead of the amount suggested in the recipe above.
 Experiment with the amount and type of sweetener is recommended only with milk kefir-grains.
-This is because sugary kefir-grains are quite fastidious when it comes to sugar-type, they seem to require sucrose without any fruit juice, and they do not lend themselves to vast experimentation.
-Occasionally I may add grape juice instead of lemon juice and malt, or, some of each with milk kefir grain-prepared water kefir.
+This is because sugary kefir-grains are quite fastidious when it comes to sugar-type, they require sucrose and without any added fruit juice, and they do not lend themselves to vast experimentation.
+Occasionally, with milk kefir grain-prepared water kefir, I may add grape juice instead of lemon juice and malt, or, some of each.
 With milk kefir-gains, sugars can be omitted, using just dry fruit and or diluted fruit juice instead.
-Very sweet juice types need dilution to keep the alcohol conent down, unless you are after rocket fuel:) I try to listen to my intuition and adjust the routine or process to suit my ever-changing needs or desire.
+Very sweet fruit juice needs dilution to keep the alcohol conent as low as possible, unless you are after rocket fuel:) I try to listen to my intuition and adjust the routine or process to suit my ever-changing needs or desire.

 Left shows an 8-cup glass jar filled with 6 cups sugar/water fermenting with traditional translucent Sugary Kefir-Grains [SKG] during the first hour of fermentation.
-The ingredients are 6 cups water, 1/2 cup organically produced raw cane sugar, one organically grown dry fig, 1 Tsp black strap molasses and half an organically grown lemon [used whole].
-This recipe included 3 Tbs fresh ginger root juice, and 1/8 Tsp sodium bicarbonate and 1/8 Tsp each of ground eggshell and oceanic white coral.
+The ingredients are 6.5 cups water, 1/2 cup organically produced raw cane sugar, one organically grown dry fig, 1 Tsp organic blackstrap molasses and half an organically grown lemon [used whole].
+This recipe included 3 Tbs fresh ginger root juice, and 1/4 Tsp sodium bicarbonate and 1/8 Tsp each of ground eggshell and oceanic white coral.

 This will be left to brew for usually 2 days at room temperature, followed by straining to separate the SKG.
 The fig is removed and the lemon squeezed into the strained beverage.
 The water kefir is either consumed fresh or stored in a airtight sealed bottle and left to ferment for a day longer before refrigerated.
 Water kefir is more tantalizing served chilled.

 Note that the latter process increases alcohol and fizz, producing pressure in a sealed bottle, dependant on sugar percentage from all sources [sucrose including any added fruit and its sugar content].
-Those few floating grains are grains that are growing exceptionally well, entrapping a tiny bubble of CO2 in the centre of each grain.
-The bubble eventually escapes and the grains fall to the bottom of the jar to join the rest of the grains.
-This causes hovering of the grains, and is possibly why SKG are also referred to a California bees.
+Those few floating grains are grains that are growing exceptionally well, entrapping a tiny bubble of CO2 in the centre of the grain.
+The bubble eventually escapes and the grains fall back to the bottom of the jar to re-join the rest of the grains.
+This hovering motion of the grains, is possibly why SKG are also referred to a California bees.